If you want to use Procreate on an iPad, these are the only ones we'd choose

 Design and build: The 10th-generation iPad received a bump in screen size over the 9th gen version, and feels more premium as a result, with a robust build.
 It comes in a variety of colours, and its design proved so successful that Apple didn't change it at all for the 2025 version.

-Performance: This iPad uses the A14 chip, rather than the more powerful M-chips now found in higher-end iPads, so while Procreate runs fine, you don't get quite as slick an experience.
+Performance: This iPad uses the A14 chip, rather than the more powerful M-chips that are now found in higher-end iPads, so while Procreate runs fine, you don't get quite as slick an experience.
 It's only compatible with the first Apple Pencil, and you can forget about Apple Intelligence.
 With that said, it's still got True Tone support, and our reviewer found that creative apps like Procreate ran reasonably well.

 Read more: iPad 2022 review